Calculating Alimony in Colorado Springs Divorces

 - The age and health of each party

 In addition to these factors, Colorado courts also take into account the financial resources available to each spouse, the contribution of each party to the marital estate, and the decisions made during the marriage regarding employment and family roles.
-These considerations ensure a fair and just approach to alimony, tailored specifically to each family's dynamics.
+These considerations support a fair and just approach to alimony, tailored specifically to each family's dynamics.

 Common Misconceptions About Spousal Support in Colorado